Cookies on this website

 WHY ARE ONLY RESEARCHERS WORKING IN THE MEDICAL SCIENCES DIVISION ELIGIBLE FOR BRIDGING SALARY SUPPORT?

-The source of funding for bridging awards are the Medical Research Fund which funds medical research, and the EPA Cephalosporin Fund which funds biomedical research.
+The source of funding for bridging awards in Pilot Year 2 are the Medical Research Fund which funds medical research, and the Talent and Research Stabilisation Fund (TRSF) allocation to the Medical Sciences Division.
 Each funding source has its own eligibility criteria for funding and therefore only researchers who fulfil those criteria can be funded through the bridging scheme.
 Researchers working outside the Medical Sciences Division are not eligible.

 I AM A POST-DOCTORAL RESEARCHER - AM I ELIGIBLE TO APPLY?

-Yes post-doctoral researchers who are on fixed term or open-ended externally funded contracts are eligible to apply if they are employed at a grade below 8.10.
+Yes post-doctoral researchers who are on fixed term or open-ended externally funded contracts are eligible to apply if they are employed at Researcher 8.11 or below.

 I AM GRADE 9 OR ABOVE (OR EQUIVALENT) - AM I ELIGIBLE TO APPLY?

 No you are not eligible to apply.
-Applications will be considered from applicants who are up to Grade 8.10 or equivalent.
+Applications will be considered from applicants who are up to Researcher Grade 8.11 or equivalent.
 Members of staff with a contract for Grade 9.1 or above are not eligible for an award from this scheme.

 I AM A CLINICAL ACADEMIC – AM I ELIGIBLE TO APPLY?

-Yes clinical academics holding contracts for both research and clinical time are eligible to apply for bridging salary support if the Total Employer Cost of their salary is less than or equal to Grade 8.10.
+Yes clinical academics holding contracts for both research and clinical time are eligible to apply for bridging salary support if the Total Employer Cost of their salary is equivalent to Researcher Grade 8.11.
 Clinical academics can only apply for the cost of their University-contracted time for research.
+Applicants should contact the Fund Managers for advice if they are unsure about their eligibility.

 I AM A Dphil student receiving a stipend – AM I ELIGIBLE TO APPLY?